 Magda is a middle aged woman, with a firm yet polite manner.
 She will happily use her magic to heal any injuries the player characters have.
-She is quiety confident despite what has happened to the village and having to flee.
+She is quietly confident despite what has happened to the village and having to flee.
 She expects to have vengeance, but is patient about it.
 Despite her manner, Magda is cold-blooded and deadly.

 When she sees they are not berserkers, Magda is happy to see the player characters, if they come in peace.
 If Nahi is with them, he will explain that he has hired them for the job.
-Nahi will not confess his betrayal - and Magda will profess that she is mystified by the fact that the berserkers are there and what they are looking for.
+Nahi will not confess his betrayal- and Magda will profess that she is mystified by the fact that the berserkers are there and what they are looking for.
 She still wants the player characters to loot the temple for her, and will use the key to open the way for them.
 She knows most of the information in the introduction, and will happily pass it on to the player characters.
-Most of all, she desires the Champion's spear - the Spear of Orlusz.
-Magda will tell the player characters that the Spear would be extremely dangerous in the wrong hands - such as those of the Sorceress Queen who has sent her followers to retrieve it.
+Most of all, she desires the Champion's spear- the Spear of Orlusz.
+Magda will tell the player characters that the Spear would be extremely dangerous in the wrong hands- such as those of the Sorceress Queen who has sent her followers to retrieve it.

 Magda will warn the characters that there are most likely undead creatures within the temple.
 Some undead creatures cannot be harmed by mundane weapons but are nonetheless affected by silver.
-Magda has a silver -tipped spear ready for each player character to use in such circumstances.
-She will also warn the player characters that some undead can only be affected by magic; she hopes there is a magician with the group, or at least someone with a magical weapon.
+Perhaps the characters can find suitable weapons within?
+The priests of Orlusz surely had something for emergencies against any undead they lost control of.

 The witch is unwilling to accompany the player characters.
-She will say that her talents do not lie in combat, and would be a liability.
-Besides, the way to the temple, once opened, stays open (unless she chooses to close it, but does not mention this) - it needs to be hidden and watched.
+She will say that her talents do not lie in combat, and she would be a liability.
+Besides, the way to the temple, once opened, stays open (unless she chooses to close it, but does not mention this)- it needs to be hidden and watched.